Look up! January is a great month for stargazing—and we end the month with a beautiful conjunction of the Moon, Venus, and Mars.

-Presenting the highlights of the January 2017 night sky.
-Check back each month for astronomy summary of bright planets, stargazing events, Full Moon, conjunctions, meteor showers, solstices, equinoxes, and eclipses, courtesy of The Old Farmer’s Almanac.
+See all highlights of the January 2017 night sky, including bright planets, stargazing events, Full Moon, conjunctions, meteor showers, solstices, equinoxes, and eclipses, courtesy of The Old Farmer’s Almanac.

 Sky Watch January 2017

 by Bob Berman, as featured in The 2017 Old Farmer’s Almanac.
 (Note: Times listed below are ET.)